 Normalized Cash Flow is first a banker’s term.
 They use it when they they are assessing the capacity of a firm to service debt.

-The reason bankers use Normalized Cash Flow is to discover the continuing cash available to service debt regardless of the ownership structure of a firm.
+The reason bankers use Normalized Cash Flow is to discover the continuing cash flow available to service debt regardless of the ownership structure of a firm.

 A single practitioner, a sole proprietorship, a private company, a big multi-national all have different tax rules to live by so different needs in presenting earnings numbers.
 But all can be easily compared with each other by a banker after he normalizes the cash flow.